Raptacon/Skills-Challenges/foundations_robot_prog/docs/lesson_4.md

 The requirements for this class are as follows:
 1. Import the commands2 package at the top of the code
 2. Create a new class that inherits from commands2.Command
-3. Write a constructor method that takes three arguments: the voltage input percentage for the left side, the voltage input percentage for the right side, and the drivetrain subsystem.
+3. Write a constructor method that takes three arguments: the output percentage for the left side, the output input percentage for the right side, and the drivetrain subsystem.
     1. Store each argument as their own instance attributes
     2. Add the drivetrain subsytem as a requirement of the command instance
 4. Override the "execute" method, taking no arguments
     1. Use the drivetrain subsystem's .tankDrive() method to drive the robot using tank drive.
 Pass the called left input percentage and right input percentage as arguments.
 Remember, with commands these inputs are callable functions that need to be called to get the current float values
 5. Override the "end" method, taking an argument called "interrupted"
-    1. Use the drivetrain subsystem's .tankDrive() method to set the voltage percentages for each side of the robot to be zero.
+    1. Use the drivetrain subsystem's .tankDrive() method to set the output percentages for each side of the robot to be zero.
 6. Override the "isFinished" method, taking no arguments, to return False

 Your code will be very analagous to the ArcadeDrive command class we wrote earlier.
 Use it as a guide and figure out where to change things to implement tank drive in place of arcade drive.